palaa159/Docs/OpenBCI Software/01-OpenBCI_GUI.md

 ### Ganglion on Windows/Linux

-The OpenBCI Ganglion uses Bluetooth LE (aka Bluetooth Smart, Bluetooth 4.0) and in order to use the Ganglion, you need a [small USB Dongle](https://shop.openbci.com/products/ganglion-dongle).
+**The OpenBCI Ganglion uses Bluetooth LE (aka Bluetooth Smart, Bluetooth 4.0) and in order to use the Ganglion, you need a [small USB Dongle](https://shop.openbci.com/products/ganglion-dongle).**

-Deprecated: There is also a CSR dongle, more information can be found on the [Setup CSR Dongle doc](/Deprecated%20Docs/Setup_CSR_Dongle.md).
+*Deprecated:* The [CSR Dongle](/Deprecated%20Docs/Setup_CSR_Dongle.md) is no longer used with the GUI.
+Please use the [updated Ganglion Dongle](https://shop.openbci.com/products/ganglion-dongle) with the latest GUI.

 ### WiFi Shield